Info-443-Spring-2023/project-1-Cinnamorollx/README.md

 After navigating to PhotoAlbums Page, the page pass a props to the function `Jumbotron(props)` in Header component.
 In that case, the jumbotron will display different illustration image on the bottom of the navbar. `Jumbotron(props)` will display different content based on the props that tell which page the app is current on.
 For PhotoAlbum page, there will be displaiyng 3 different cards: "All Image","Kids Album" and "vacation Album" which represent 3 different album of photos.
 Whenever a card is clicked, the PhotoAlbum page will call `PhotoGallery()` to query the stored photo.
 Also, `PhotoGallery()` handle with uploading and storing new uploaded image.

 Lastly, there is a process flow for Cookbook component.
-Figure 2 illustrate a flow from user's view of using Cookbook in the app.
+Figure 2 illustrates a flow from user's view of using Cookbook to add a new recipe in the app.
+User could add a new recipe form in cookpage by clicking "add a recipe" button, then inputing new recipe information and then saving.
+In code process side, when navigating to cookbook page, the app will render the current cards of recipes.
+Cookbook page uses Firebase to store the recipe cards.
+The default filter value is an empty array, which means that every recipe cards will be rendered.
+Whenever a checkbox in Cookbook filter is clicked, the filter array would add the name of the checkbox to the array, and page will rerender new recipe cards after filtering with the filter array.
+Beside, when the "add a recipe" button is pressed, a function `handleModalShow` will be called to change the style of a form of adding recipe to visible which creates a pop up in browser.
+When "save changes" button in the form is pressed, the input in the form will be saved to firebase database.

 <img src="images/draft-UML-sequence-diagram.png" alt="draft UML sequence diagram">

 _Figure 2 - UML Sequence Diagram of OurFamily Website_

 A seuqence flow of a user trying to add a new recipe in Cookbook Page.

 ## Architecture Assessment